JulienOrain/documentation/docs/getting-started/login/index.md

 You have successfully logged in to Reliably and are now ready to use the `reliably` commands.

+Get started with the section [Define and observe your reliability](/docs/getting-started/slos/) to start using `reliably slo`, or continue reading this section for additional login functionality.

 ## Authentication status

 You can check your authentication status with the `reliably auth status` command: